expressjs/expressjs.com/en/guide/behind-proxies.md

   </tbody>
 </table>

-Setting a non-`false` `trust proxy` value results in three important changes:
+Setting `trust proxy` to `true` will results in three important changes:

 <ul>
   <li markdown="1">The value of [req.hostname](/{{ page.lang }}/api.html#req.hostname) is derived from the value set in the `X-Forwarded-Host` header, which can be set by the client or by the proxy.